 Drinking alcohol in moderation has a beneficial effect on cholesterol level.
 Alcohol increases the HDL (high-density lipoprotein) cholesterol and reduces the LDL (low density lipoprotein) cholesterol.
 The HDL cholesterol carries cholesterol away from the cells and back to the liver, which processes it again.
 LDL cholesterol carries cholesterol to the cells that need it.
 But, if there is excess cholesterol for the cells to use, it can build up in the artery walls.

-If we have too much LDL cholesterol levels, this makes us prone to stokes and heart attacks.
+If we have too much LDL cholesterol levels, this makes us prone to strokes and heart attacks.

 ‘The degree of HDL cholesterol increase is better than what can be achieved with any single therapy’.